thoughtbot/maybe_haskell/book/other-types/either.md

 that that's the `Parsed HTML` we're after.

 If both parses succeed, we get a `Right`-constructed value containing the `HTML` we want.
-If either parse, fails we get a `Left`-constructed value containing the `ParserError` from whichever failed.
+If either parse fails, we get a `Left`-constructed value containing the `ParserError` from whichever failed.

 Allowing such a readable expression (*parse JSON and then parse HTML at body*),